SelfhostedPro/Yacht/README.md

 ## Installation:
 Currently only linux has been verified as working but we are open to the idea of supporting windows eventually as well.

-**Keep in mind, this is an Alpha so the risk of data loss is real and it may not be stable**
+**Keep in mind, this is a pre-alpha so the risk of data loss is real and it may not be stable**

 Once docker is installed you'll simply run the following commands to get started:
 ```